tds-fdw/tds_fdw/README.md

 ## About

-This is a PostgreSQL foreign data wrapper for use to connect to databases that use TDS, such as Sybase databases and Microsoft SQL server.
+This is a PostgreSQL foreign data wrapper for use to connect to databases that use the [Tabular Data Stream (TDS) protocol](http://en.wikipedia.org/wiki/Tabular_Data_Stream), such as Sybase databases and Microsoft SQL server.

-This foreign data wrapper requires requires a library that uses the DB-Library interface, such as FreeTDS (http://www.freetds.org/).
+This foreign data wrapper requires requires a library that uses the DB-Library interface, such as [FreeTDS](http://www.freetds.org).
 This has been tested with FreeTDS, but not the proprietary implementations of DB-Library.

 This was written to support PostgreSQL 9.1 and 9.2.
 It does not support write operations,